-The INPEX Group will proactively engage in energy structure reforms towards the realization of a net zero carbon society by 2050, while responding to the growing energy demands of Japan and the world and fulfilling its responsibility for the development and stable supply of energy over the long-term.
-Specifically, the Company will continue to position its upstream business as a core business and will work to fulfill its two social responsibilities of providing a stable supply of energy and responding to climate change by strengthening its upstream business and making it cleaner.
-In addition, the Company will set climate change response goals towards a net zero carbon society and actively promote five business pillars including: reducing Co2 emissions from upstream operations; developing a hydrogen business; enhancing and emphasizing renewable energy initiatives; promoting carbon recycling and cultivating new business opportunities; and promoting forest conservation.
+The Group will proactively engage in energy structure reforms towards the realization of a net zero carbon society by 2050, while responding to the growing energy demands of Japan and the world and fulfilling its responsibility for the development and stable supply of energy over the long-term.
+Specifically, the Company will continue to position oil and natural gas business as a core business and will work to fulfill its two social responsibilities of providing a stable supply of energy and responding to climate change by strengthening its upstream business and making it cleaner.
+In addition, the Company will set climate change response goals towards a net zero carbon society and actively promote five net-zero businesses including: hydrogen business, reducing CO2 emissions from operations in oil and natural gas business (CCUS, etc.); enhancing and emphasizing renewable energy initiatives; promoting carbon recycling and cultivating new business opportunities; and promoting forest conservation.